EngrSaad2/E-Commerce/README.md

 $ cd shopizer
 $ mvmw clean install
-Run the application from Tomcat.. copy sm-shop/target/ROOT.war to tomcat or any other application server deployment dir
+Run the application from Tomcat copy sm-shop/target/ROOT.war to tomcat or any other application server deployment dir

 Increase heap space to 1024 m